-Ahead of the start of the school year, hundreds of new and returning teachers gathered together at Dipont Education’s annual teaching conference.
+Ahead of the start of the school year, hundreds of new and returning teachers gathered together at Dipont Education’s annual conference for teachers.

 Nearly 500 teachers and managers from Dipont’s China-wide international curriculum centers attended the two-day event, held at InterContinental Hotel Wuxi.